brandonhorst/elliptical/README.md

 ## What is an Interactive Natural Language Interface?

-Interactive Natural Language Interfaces allow users to enter data in a natural, unstructured way, but provide interactive nicities like *intelligent suggestions*, *sorting*, *autocomplete*, and *syntax highlighting*.
+Interactive Natural Language Interfaces allow users to enter data in a natural, unstructured way, but still have interactive nicities like *intelligent suggestions*, *sorting*, *autocomplete*, and *syntax highlighting*.

 Well-designed interfaces can give users an unprecedented level of